Last updated on May 23rd, 2023 at 02:50 am

 The origin of the word clover is complex and ambiguous.
-Clover is linguistically lined to the Anglo-Saxon cloefre or clafre, the Dutch klaver, the German klee, Proto-Germanic klaibron, and several other words.
-The most accepted theory is that the world clover derives from the West Germanic word klawaz, meaning ‘sticky pap’, a reference to the sticky juice of clover.
+Clover is linguistically linked to the Anglo-Saxon closure or clafre, the Dutch Klaver, the German Klee, Proto-Germanic Klaibron, and several other words.
+The most accepted theory is that the word clover derives from the West Germanic word klawaz, meaning ‘sticky pap,’ a reference to the sticky juice of clover.

 The clover plant, however, is haunted by some dark beings, too.
 German folklore has the concept of feldgeister, or field spirits/demons, who dwell in the trees and plants.
 One of these demons is Kleesau, also known as Clover Sow.
 He resides in clover meadows and steals human children.

 Another French tale tells that the devil spun the doodler (an opportunistic parasitic plant) at night, trying to destroy the clover flower.
-It was believed that the clover was a creation of God, while the dodder was devil’s counter-plant.
+It was believed that the clover was a creation of God, while the dodder was the devil’s counter-plant.

-The Druid priests claimed that the clover enabled them see evil entities and protect themselves against these dark forces.
+The Druid priests claimed that the clover enabled them to see evil entities and protect themselves against these dark forces.

 According to an old legend, when God expelled Adam and Eve from the Garden of Eden, Eve took with her a four-leaf clover.
-Finding a four-leaf clover in a meadow brings a piece of Paradise in that person’s life.
+Finding a four-leaf clover in a meadow brings a piece of Paradise into that person’s life.

-In the flower language of the Victorian era, the red clover flower meant protection, success, money, love, fidelity, consecration and exorcism.
-As a gift, the red clover flower conveyed the message ‘I promise’.
+In the flower language of the Victorian era, the red clover flower meant protection, success, money, love, fidelity, consecration, and exorcism.
+As a gift, the red clover flower conveyed the message ‘I promise.’

 It was also believed that the red clover could heal the aches of the heart.
-The heartbroken were advised to place a clover flower in a pouch made of blue silk, and wear it near the heart.
+The heartbroken were advised to place a clover flower in a pouch made of blue silk and wear it near the heart.